stickies-v/bitcoin-devwiki/AssertLockHeld-PRs.md

 #### Disadvantages of 1A Approach

 - Will only detect problems locally if using Clang and configured with `--enable-debug` (not enabled by default).
-But checks are enforced on every PR and on the master branch in QA.
+But checks are enforced on every PR and on the master branch in CI.
-- Problems are reported in the form of compile time warnings which can be missed unless configured with `--enable-werror` (not enabled by default locally, but enabled in QA).
+- Problems are reported in the form of compile time warnings which can be missed unless configured with `--enable-werror` (not enabled by default locally, but enabled in CI).
 - May not detect problems if [Clang has bugs](https://github.com/bitcoin/bitcoin/pull/19865#issuecomment-687604066).
 Clang is spooky.
 There is some strange behavior that the amount of warnings produced [depends on the order of the attributes](https://github.com/bitcoin/bitcoin/pull/19668#discussion_r467244459) and static thread analysis has [known limitations](https://clang.llvm.org/docs/ThreadSafetyAnalysis.html#limitations).
 - Despite being a 3-line scripted diff, it is an intrusive patch that touches lots of code.
 - Current implementation makes AssertLockHeld less consistent with AssertLockNotHeld.
 Former tells the compiler the capability is held, while latter checks that the compiler already knows the capability is not held.
 This inconsistency just happens because AssertLockNotHeld isn't updated by the current PR.
 But it could be be updated if desired to make a slightly different safety/flexibility/consistency choice.